KuroNgo/shop_erp_be/domain/warehouse_management/warehouse_management.md

 | `updated_at`   | `time.Time`  | Thời gian cập nhật                          |

 ### 3. Inventory (Tồn kho)
+Tracks the stock levels of products in different warehouses.
+It helps monitor how much stock is available and where it is located.

 | Trường         | Loại Dữ Liệu | Mô Tả                                       |
 |----------------|--------------|---------------------------------------------|
 | `id`           | `ObjectID`   | Khóa chính                                  |